-Are you about to embark on club photography?
-Is it a low-key evening book launch or a night time market?
+Are you about to embark on nightclub photography?
+Or is it a low-key evening book launch or a nighttime market?

-Find out as much as possible about the event and location.
-Questions I often ask myself before venturing out include:
+The first thing to do is find out as much as possible about the event and location.
+Questions I often ask myself before venturing out include the following: